 Fourteen Jordanians die during hajj in Saudi Arabia, some succumb to heat

-At least six of the fatalities were heat related, the ministry said on Saturday, with temperatures predicted to reach 47 degrees Celsius in Mecca on Monday.
+At least six of the fatalities were heat-related, the ministry said on Saturday, with temperatures predicted to reach 47 degrees Celsius (116 Fahrenheit) in Mecca on Monday.

 It didn't specify on Sunday whether the higher death toll was also due to the heat.